How to Become a Specialist Advisor

 New episodes will be published weekly with various guests, including top advisors, tech consultants, and marketing machines who are excited to tell you how to use proven marketing strategies to grow a thriving practice.

-Thank you so much for joining us for this episode of the Marketing Podcast for Financial Advisors.
+Claire Akin (CA): Thank you so much for joining us for this episode of The Marketing Podcast for Financial Advisors.
 I’m your host, Claire Akin.
 Today I’m really excited to have Doug Rainbolt with us.
 We are going to be talking about how advisors can figure out how to embrace a specialty.
 What’s the right specialty for them?
-How can they test out a different specialty before they put a bunch of marketing dollars towards that.
+How can they test out a different specialty before they put a bunch of marketing dollars towards that?
 I’m really excited to have Doug with us.

-Great.
-Let’s start out with talking a little bit about what you’re most excited about personally this year?
+CA: Great.
+Let’s start out with talking a little bit about what you’re most excited about personally this year.
 What’s going on in your life?

 On the personal side, the great news this year is my youngest graduates from high school.
 On top of that, he got a basketball offer to play college basketball in Seattle.
 In fact, signs his Letter of Intent today, so that’s really exciting, really pleased about that.
 I wish him the best going forward.